Fort Taiaroa Tours

 Armstrong Disappearing Gun

-This six inch gun, the first successful breechloader, is mounted on a hydro-pneumatic carriage, which represented the latest in technology in 1886.
-Sited atop Taiaroa Head in an underground circular gun pit, it was aimed while below ground, then raised, fired and returned back into the pit by the recoil for reloading.
+This six inch gun, the first successful breech loader, is mounted on a hydro-pneumatic carriage, which represented the latest in technology in 1886.
+The gun has worldwide recognition as the only one still in working condition, in its original underground circular gun pit.
+It was aimed and loaded while below ground, then raised, fired and returned back into the pit by the recoil for reloading.
 The gun was manufactured by W G Armstrong & Co at Elswick, near Newcastle on Tyne, England, and was tested in its present gun site in June 1889.

 Taiaroa Head – Military History